mlz-ictrl/nicos/doc/source/protocols/daemon.rst

 .. daemonevt:: request

    A new request has been sent to the daemon by some client.
+Requests are generated either by new scripts to execute (via `queue`) or by calling emergency stop while no script is running.

+   This event means that the request has been queued, but is not yet being executed (see `processed` below).

+   Each request has a request number, which is used to identify the request in subsequent commands (e.g. to cancel the request) or events.

-   :arg: The request as a dictionary (XXX)
+   :arg: The request as a dictionary.
+The dictionary contents depend on the
+      request type:

+      - all requests have ``'reqno'`` (request number) and ``'user'`` (user name who originated the request) keys
+      - script requests also have ``'name''`` (script name/filename) and ``'script'`` (code to execute) keys

 .. daemonevt:: processing